 - 1. Click Enable this profile. - 2.
 Select the applied mode: Day mode, Night mode, or schedule mode.
 Please manually enter a range of time if you choose Schedule mode. - 3.
-Configure Exposure setting in the second column. - 4.
+Configure Exposure setting Configure Image setting in the third column. - 4.
 Click Save to enable the setting and click Close to exit the page.